EdinburghParkLife/ParkLifeToolkit/Starting the ChatBot.md

 ### Starting up botpress

 * Open a terminal window.
 (Alternatively named Console/Command prompt, depending on your operating system).
 Navigate to your botpress folder.
-(Type `cd` followed by the path to the botpress folder. e.g. `cd C:\botpress` in windows, or `cd /home/username/botpress` in Linux or `cd /Applications/botpress` in MacOS.)
+(Type `cd` followed by the path to the botpress folder. e.g. `cd C:\botpress` in windows, or `cd /home/username/botpress` in Linux or `cd /Applications/botpress` in MacOS.
+This of course depends on what you named the folder, and the location of it.)
 * Type `./bp` to run botpress.
 (Alternatively just `bp` or `bp.exe`, again OS dependent) You will see text appearing displaying the startup of the ChatBot.
 Botpress will now be up and running!
 * To stop botpress at any point, press ctrl+C or just close the terminal window.